GetStream/stream-chat-go/README.md

 ### Contributing

-Contributions to this project are very much welcome, please make sure that your code changes are tested and that follow Go best-practices.
+Contributions to this project are very much welcome, please make sure that your code changes are tested and that they follow Go best-practices.
+You can find some tips in [CONTRIBUTING.md](./CONTRIBUTING.md).